-The following image is the only content of a link that leads to the W3C homepage.
-It has the text alternative “W3C home” to indicate where the link will take the user, (see example 2 if there is other text in the link to identify the destination):
+The following image is the only content of a link that leads to the W3C home page.
+It has the text alternative “W3C home” to indicate where the link will take the user.
+The next example, “Logo image within link text” example, discusses what to do when there is more text in the link to identify the destination:

-Note 1: In this situation the logo is also an image of the text “W3C" but in this case it is primarily a functional image linked to the home page, so the word “home” was added to the text alternative.
+Note 1: In this situation, the logo is also an image of the text “W3C”, but in this case, its primary function is to link to the homepage, so the word “home” was added to the text alternative.

-Note 2: Images used as logos are exempt from some of the accessibility guidance that applies to other images of text, for instance there are no minimum color contrast and text size requirements.
+Note 2: Images used as logos are exempt from some of the accessibility requirements that apply to other images of text, for instance, there are no minimum color contrast and text size requirements.

-In this example the image follows text within a link to inform users that the link will open in a new window.
-It has the text alternative “new window” to reflect the representation on the image:
+In this example, the image follows text within a link to inform users that the link will open in a new window.
+It has the text alternative “new window” to convey the meaning of the icon:

-Note: This type of icon is often used to indicate different file formats such as AVI, ODF, MP3, PDF, Word, and many more.
-In this case the text alternative should equally convey the format represented by each icon.
+Note: This technique is often used with icons to indicate different file formats such as AVI, ODF, MP3, PDF, Word, and many more.
+In this case, the text alternative should equally convey the format represented by each icon, see Informative Images.

 The following image is an icon representing a printer to denote print functionality.
 It has the text alternative “Print this page” because its purpose is to activate the print dialog when it is selected:

 The following image is used to give the button a distinct style.
 In this case, it is the button to initiate a search request and is an icon representing a magnifying lens.
 The text alternative for the image is “search” to convey the purpose of the button: